jefure/scan_to_recipe/README.md

 # ScanToCookbook

-A Python application that reads images from a WebDAV server, processes them with OpenAI-compatible vision models, and saves the results to another WebDAV folder.
+A Python application that reads images from a WebDAV server or local folder, processes them with OpenAI-compatible vision models, and saves the results to another WebDAV folder.

+This has been developed with help [OpenCodeCI](https://opencode.ai/)

+The Webdav support is intended to be used with Nextcloud and the Nextcloud Recipe Application.

 ## Features